aparame/Autonomous_RailBot/GPS Module/launch/README.md

 * `inf/warning`: Whether to enable Warning messages for the UBX and NMEA ports and print received `INF-Warning` messages to the `ROS_WARN` console.

 ## Additional Topics
 To publish a given u-blox message to a ROS topic, set the parameter shown below to true.
 The node sets the rate of the u-blox messages to 1 measurement cycle.
+See [ZED-F9P UBX protocol](https://www.u-blox.com/sites/default/files/ZED-F9P_InterfaceDescription_%28UBX-18010854%29.pdf) for details.

 ### All messages
 * `publish/all`: This is the default value for `publish/<class>/all` parameters below.
 It defaults to false.
 Individual message classes and messages can be enabled or disabled by setting the parameters described below to false.